Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 DNS Security Best Practices — Protecting Your Domain

-Learn 10 actionable DNS security best practices including DNSSEC deployment, CAA records, email authentication, rate limiting, and DNS monitoring.
+Learn 10 actionable DNS security best practices including DNSSEC deployment, CAA records, email authentication, registrar locks, rate limiting, and DNS monitoring.

 DNS was designed in an era when trust was assumed.
 There was no authentication, no encryption, and no verification that the server answering your query was legitimate.
 Decades later, DNS remains the backbone of the internet — and attackers know it.
 A compromised DNS record can redirect your users to a phishing site, intercept your email, or take your services offline entirely.